 - Is there a sign-on bonus for new employees?

-Many employers hire immigration lawyers to handle the visa application process for overseas employees.
-As this costs them several thousand dollars, international employees might be required to cover the cost if they decide to resign or leave before their specified period of working in the USA has come to an end.
+Many employers choose to hire immigration lawyers to handle the visa application process for overseas employees.
+As this usually costs them several thousand dollars, international employees might be required to cover the cost if they decide to resign or leave before their specified period of working in the USA has come to an end.

 Looking for more information on business values in the US?
 After reading our articles on US Business Culture and Working Conditions in the US, you'll be sure to make a good impression when you start your new job.

 Got something to add?

 We do our best to keep this article up to date.
 However, if you spot any inaccurate info, don’t hesitate to contact us.